markahrens/mytungsten/src/content/blog/2008/europe.md

 <h3>National Leagues</h3>

-<p>Nearly every country has some sort of league and is involved with UEFA, the governing body of European soccer.
+Nearly every country has some sort of league and is involved with UEFA, the governing body of European soccer.
 Some of the larger countries have multiple leagues that can change through relegation and promotion.
 Top tier leagues will send their champions to either the Champions League or the UEFA Cup depending on the status of the league.
-Most leagues in Europe start in August and run through May.</p>
+Most leagues in Europe start in August and run through May.

 <h3>National Cups</h3>

-<p>In addition to leagues, most counties also have a country-wide tournament each year.
-For some of the top countries, their cup champion automatically qualifies for competition in Europe either in the Champions League or UEFA Cup.</p>
+In addition to leagues, most counties also have a country-wide tournament each year.
+For some of the top countries, their cup champion automatically qualifies for competition in Europe either in the Champions League or UEFA Cup.

 <h3>Champions League</h3>

-<p>The Champions League is a tournament taking the best of the club teams in Europe and pitting them against each other to find out the champion of all of Europe.
+The Champions League is a tournament taking the best of the club teams in Europe and pitting them against each other to find out the champion of all of Europe.
 It involves both a qualifying round and then the actual tournament.
 The major leagues will submit multiple teams to the Champions League while other countries may send one or none.
 This depends on the overall status of the league at the end of each season based on the UEFA coefficient.
 The Champions League is not only a showcase for the top clubs in Europe, but also a place where leagues can see how they stand up against other leagues.
-Both Champions League and UEFA Cup matches are played in addition to the clubs normal league schedule and are played throughout the normal season.</p>
+Both Champions League and UEFA Cup matches are played in addition to the clubs normal league schedule and are played throughout the normal season.

 <ul>